-- You can have a medical check-up (to check for pregnancy, STI's) with a specially trained doctor at the CASA Crisis Care Unit.
-If you agree, forensic evidence may be collected during this examination — but only if a report has been made to police and usually only if the assault happened within the last 72 hours.
+- You can have a check-up with a specially trained doctor at the CASA Crisis Care Unit.
+If you agree, forensic evidence may be collected during this examination — but only if a report has been made to police, and usually only if the assault happened within the last 72 hours.

-- The Counsellor works separately from the police and the CCU doctors, so you can speak privately.
+- The Counsellor works separately from the police and the Crisis Care Unit doctors, so you can speak privately.
 If any of the professionals who are looking after you believe you are not safe, the Counsellor may have to talk to other professionals about things you have said.